MikeEnRegalia/rock-paper-scissors/README.md

 ## Ideas for Improvement / Known Limitations

-- add persistence in the backend repo
+- add persistence in the backend repo.
-- refactor api so that players cannot see each other's moves
+- refactor api so that players cannot see each other's moves.
-- use SWR for the two POST endpoints
+- use SWR for the two POST endpoints.
-- show errors/loading spinner/feedback for all SWR hooks
+- show errors/loading spinner/feedback for all SWR hooks.
-- Use web sockets to push state to the UI
+- Use web sockets to push state to the UI.
-- replace redundant exception based error handling in the backend with return values (preferably: use Rich Errors, which will be available in Kotlin 2.4+)
+- replace redundant exception based error handling in the backend with return values (preferably: use Rich Errors, which will be available in Kotlin 2.4+).
-- fully support more than two players
+- fully support more than two players.
-- add frontend tests
+- add frontend tests.
+- in the api there is no separation between controllers and services.
+This avoids a lot of redundancy, but as operations become more complex, the layers should be separated.
+- Although somewhat redundant, DTOs and mappings to business logic classes should be added when transitioning from prototype to production.

 ### CQRS